What Is Adware Round Tripping ?

 - Brand reputation is compromised:

-In case of any affiliate traps, advertisers are at the losing end as they lose on their advertising budget and the brand's reputation.
+In case of any affiliate traps, advertisers are at the losing end as they lose their advertising budget and the brand's reputation.
 When the users face issues while surfing on their websites and if the user's system gets infected because of malicious Adware, they leave with a poor user experience and tend to lose interest in the brand.

 How to defend from malicious affiliates?